Cat Carrier Types

 A cat fight erupted.
 Litter was flying everywhere.

 These 2 slept together for hours on the sofa and now confined they couldn’t stand each other.
 Hilarious from the perspective of such chaos.
 But couldn’t work for the next few hours until they completed the job.
 We got the larger of our cat carriers out and one small one.
 Got the large one ready for one cat.
 Put second cat in the small carrier.
 Cleaned up the cage and returned her to continue with the confinement.
+Note: all products on this page are clickable links.

 We thought everything went well until we opened the door to retrieve the large cat carrier.